George Santos in federal custody as feds unseal 13-count indictment - KESQ

 The indictment accuses Santos of undertaking a “fraudulent political contribution solicitation scheme,” alleging that he set up a company and got supporters to contribute funds to it under the false pretense that the money would benefit his political campaign.

-Prosecutors claims that thousands of dollars instead went his Santos’ personal expenses, including luxury designer clothing and credit card payments.
+Prosecutors claim that thousands of dollars instead went to Santos’ personal expenses, including luxury designer clothing and credit card payments.

 This story is breaking and will be updated.